sequence-toolbox/SeQUeNCe/docs/source/about/requirements/prerequisite.md

 ### Dependencies

 The simulator requires the following Python libraries:
-* `qutip`,for quantum circuit management
+* `qutip`, for quantum circuit management
+* `stim`, for stabilizer state management
 * `networkx`, for network topology related operations
 * `numpy`, for mathematical computing tasks
 * `scipy`, for linear algebra computing tasks
 * `pandas`, for data processing
 * `matplotlib`, for generating graphics

+For the complete and updated requirements, see the `pyproject.toml`.
 These will be installed automatically with the simulator if they are not already present.

 ## Installation